 To configure the first usable IP address, you must edit the network configuration file as shown below.
 In this example, we use a subnet mask of 255.255.255.240.

-Additionally, we are using
+Additionally, in this example we are using

 ens18 for our interface name in this example.
 To check the name of your interface, use the